-I am a historian of modern warfare and a Teaching Fellow at University College London.
+I am a cultural historian of modern warfare.

 My particular interest lies in how war transforms individuals’ lives.
 I think this was instilled in me at a young age, having seen the effect the Second World War had on my grandfather.
 He was captured during the British Army’s retreat at Dunkirk in June 1940 and spent five years in captivity.
 From an early age, I struggled to reconcile how it was that my kind, gentle, patient grandfather had been forced to endure such hardship and witnessed so much barbarity.